brianshih1/mini-container/mdbook/src/container_definition.md

 docker run -it --memory 128m ubuntu bash
 ```

-## Secret behind Docker
+## Secret behind Containers

-So how does Docker achieve all these different forms of isolation and resource restriction?
+So how does a container provide the isolation properties demonstrated above?
 It boils down to the following Linux primitives:

 - Namespaces
 - Capabilities